MattMcFarland/sequelize-relay/docs/graphql/using_nodedefinitions.md

 # Using nodeDefinitions

+This guide aims to help explain how to connect to `nodeDefinitions` with `sequelize`.

 ## Setting up relay nodes:

 We can use `nodeDefinitions` from `graphql-relay-js` in conjunction with `sequelize` helpers to setup the node definition.
 This setup does not need the `sequelize-relay` library.